 Caronda Williams, Community Relations Manager (Monroe)

-Kerri Phillips, Development and Community Relations Manager (Sacramento)
+Kerri Naber, Development and Community Relations Manager (Sacramento)

 Mercy Multiplied (formerly Mercy Ministries of America) is a 501(c)(3) public charity which seeks to operate under the highest standards of financial accountability and excellence.
 All charitable donations to Mercy are tax deductible to the extent allowed by law within the United States.
 We are audited by an independent accounting firm each year and governed by a Board of Trustees.